KxSystems/docs/docs/wp/embedpy-lasso/index.md

 ## Analysis using embedPy

-This section analyses the data using several Python libraries from inside the q process: pandas, NumPy, sklearn and Matplotlib.
+This section analyzes the data using several Python libraries from inside the q process: pandas, NumPy, sklearn and Matplotlib.